GMOD/jbrowse-components/packages/jbrowse-cli/README.md

 ARGUMENTS
-  ASSEMBLYNAME   Assembly name of the configuration to add to' DATADIRECTORY  Data directory URL
-  LOCATION       [default: .]
+  ASSEMBLYNAME   Assembly name of the configuration to add to' DATADIRECTORY  URL of the hub file (usually called hub.txt) LOCATION       [default: .]
 Location of JBrowse installation.
 Defaults to .

 OPTIONS
-  -c, --config=config              Any extra config settings to add to connection as JSON object format -d, --description=description    Optional description of the connection -n, --name=name                  Name of the connection.
-Will be guessed on default -t, --type=type                  [default: custom] type of connection, ex.
-JBrowse 1 or UCSCTrackHub
+  -c, --config=config              Any extra config settings to add to connection as JSON object format -f, --force                      Equivalent to `--skipCheck --overwrite` -n, --name=name                  Name of the connection.
+Will be guessed bu default -t, --type=type                  [default: custom] type of connection, ex.
+JBrowse1, UCSCTrackHub, custom

   --configLocation=configLocation  Write to a certain config.json file.
 Defaults to location/config.json if not
                                    specified

-  --displayName=displayName        Optional display name of the connection.
-Will default to name
+  --connectionId=connectionId      Id for the connection, by default is type-assemblyName-dateAdded, must be unique to
+                                   JBrowse

+  --overwrite                      Overwrites any existing tracks if same track id

+  --skipCheck                      Don't check whether or not the file or URL exists or if you are in a JBrowse
+                                   directory
 ```

 ## `jbrowse add-track DATADIRECTORY [LOCATION]`